grammyjs/website/site/docs/resources/comparison.md

 This is much less relevant when you write a bot because most of the time is spent waiting for the network, but eventually, it will start to matter how fast your bot can parse JSON.
 Go can be a better choice in these cases.

+Another metric is developer experience (DX).
+In general, Go and TypeScript are both known to have extremely good tooling and editor support.
+However, for the Bot API in particular, grammY is significantly better than any library written in Go.
+If you want the best DX, use grammY.

 ### Frameworks Written in Rust

 A similar point can be made [as with Go](#frameworks-written-in-go), but it is even stronger with Rust.